 Virtual Visit Resources

-In light of the ongoing COVID-19 pandemic, AACSB continues to be supportive of virtual accreditation visits.
-During the 2021-22 year, accredited schools should assume their continuous improvement review visits will be virtual, unless local conditions are conducive to face-to-face or hybrid visits.
+In light of the ongoing COVID-19 pandemic, AACSB continues to be supportive of various visit modalities for 2022-23 accreditation visits.
+During the 2022-23 year, accredited schools are recommended to occur in-person; however, may occur in a hybrid format or virtually.

 Schools preparing for initial accreditation visits must work with their AACSB accreditation staff liaison to determine the most appropriate format for a visit.
 Virtual visits for initial accreditation visits are approved on a case-by-case basis.

 To ensure a productive virtual peer review team visit that fosters a high level of engagement among participants, AACSB has prepared a number of resources to assist schools in teams through this process, which are found below.

 AACSB has developed protocols and best practices for schools preparing for virtual peer review team and mentor visits.
 The protocols are required elements of the virtual visit while the best practices are optional.
 In addition, all schools are required to complete a COVID-19 addendum, which addresses the impact that COVID-19 has had on their school.

 Messages along with school specific information was sent to the schools and their teams the week of May 9, 2022.

 Schools with CIR visits scheduled between July 1, 2022 and June 30, 2023:

 - Are recommended to occur in-person; however, may occur in a hybrid format with part of the team onsite and part of the team virtual, or fully virtual.
 AACSB continues to be supportive of any of these three options for continuous improvement reviews in light of the evolving nature of the pandemic.

 - Your school report should include an addendum summarizing the affect the pandemic had on your school and the actions taken.